Sick Time, Sleepy Time, Crip Time: Against Capitalism’s Temporal Bullying

 Sick Time, Sleepy Time, Crip Time was made possible with the generous support of Red Bull Arts.
 Special thanks to the Freeland Grain and Bean Company.
 Research support came from the Jan van Eyck Academie.
 Past versions of the exhibition were made possible with the generous support of EFA Project Space, a program of The Elizabeth Foundation for the Arts; The Museum of Fine Arts, Houston’s Core Residency Program; and The Idea Fund.

-As there is always a web of support holding a project up, in addition to the exhibition’s artists, Red Bull Arts staff, and partners, gratitude goes to Jessica Allie, Noura Ballout, Ezra Benus, Dessa Cosma, Ouliana Ermolova, Ani Grigorian, Tyanna Buie, Scott Campbell, Asia Johnson, Katherine MacBride, Shanna Merola, Tad Murawska, J. Olson, and gallery attendants Sydney Frakes, and Lorena Cruz, and Laura Gibson.
+As there is always a web of support holding a project up.
+In addition to the exhibition’s artists, Red Bull Arts staff, and partners, gratitude goes to Jessica Allie, Noura Ballout, Ouliana Ermolova, Tyanna Buie, Scott Campbell, Asia Johnson, Katherine MacBride, Shanna Merola, Tad Murawska, Sky Olson, and gallery attendants Sydney Frakes, and Lorena Cruz, and Laura Gibson.